asyncapi/website/content/blog/using-nunjucks-with-asyncapi.md

 ### Macros

-You can not only share static but also dynamic parts of the template.
+You can share not only static but also dynamic parts of the template.
 What does it mean?
 Let's take an HTML list as an example.
-From syntax/structure perspective it looks always the same, but the displayed values of the list are different.
+From the syntax/structure perspective, it always looks the same, but the displayed values of the list are different.
 Macros are here to help you out to define a list element once.
 It is like a mixture of the include and a filter.

 In the AsyncAPI document, I have a case where I want to list all the channels that the application uses.
-Actually, I want to have two lists.
-One list that has channels that application is subscribed to (`publish` operation), to receive messages.
-The other one that the application publishes (`subscribe` operation) messages to.
+Actually, I want to have two lists: one list that has channels where the application is subscribed (`publish` operation) to receive messages and the other one where the application publishes (`subscribe` operation) messages to.

 First you define a macro:
 ```html